Campaign Season Activities

 You can also find your state's important primary dates with this National Conference of State Legislators site.
 (The primaries are used by political parties to determine the candidates who will run for all partisan offices in their states on the general election).

-We encourage you to attend on-line, telephone and in-person (where it's safe) events and engage via social media, and if you have success stories please share them with your state and regional coordinators and on our forums such as: Sharing Your Campaign Season Activities.
+We encourage you to attend on-line, telephone and in-person events and engage via social media, and if you have success stories please share them with your state coordinators and/or regional director and on our forums such as: Sharing Your Campaign Season Activities.
 As you participate online and in social media, watch for people who appear to be influential with your candidate and consider striking up a conversation with them over social media.
 Start now to build a relationship with the people who can influence your future member of Congress.

 Look for people or other local non-profit organizations who may be useful in reaching your current or possible future member of Congress.
 Learn about their interest and level of concern about climate change and a bit about who they are, and then gradually introduce CCL and our goals into the conversation.
 As always, tailor your interaction to where they are.
 Someone already alarmed about climate change may be ready to quickly dive into the solution offered by specific legislation we support.
 But, in many cases, the best course is to start a conversation by asking them about their views and concerns and build enough of a relationship through listening to them so that they will be interested in connecting with you for an online meeting or phone call.